 A discussion should take place with the relevant managers of these retail outlets and/or their corporate headquarters to find a more appropriate solution.
-If this is not forthcoming, Waverley should consider taking appropriate and proportionate enforcement action.
+If this is not forthcoming, Waverley should consider taking appropriate and proportionate enforcement action or look towards alternative controls.